Home » Nursing Care Plans » Nursing Diagnosis » Hyperthermia & Heat-Related Illnesses Nursing Diagnosis & Care Plan

 By Matt Vera BSN, R.N.

-This nursing care plan and management guide can assist in providing care for patients with hyperthermia or fever.
-Get to know the nursing assessment, interventions, goals, and nursing diagnosis to promote safe nursing care for patients with fever.
+This nursing care plan and management guide can assist in providing care for patients with hyperthermia.
+Get to know the nursing assessment, interventions, goals, and nursing diagnosis to promote safe nursing care for patients with hyperthermia.

 Table of Contents

-Hyperthermia is defined as elevated body temperature due to a break in thermoregulation that arises when a body produces or absorbs more heat than it dissipates.
-It is a sustained core temperature beyond the normal variance, usually greater than 39 °C (102.2 °F).
-Such elevations range from mild to extreme; body temperatures above 40 °C (104 °F) can be life-threatening.
+Hyperthermia is defined as elevated body temperature due to a failure in the body’s thermoregulation system, which arises when a body produces or absorbs more heat than it can dissipate.
+It is a sustained core temperature beyond the normal range, typically greater than 39°C (102.2°F).
+Such elevations can range from mild to extreme, with body temperatures above 40°C (104°F) posing life-threatening risks.

 What’s the difference between hyperthermia and fever?